-September 10 – Deadline for poster abstract submissions
+September 1 – Deadline for poster abstract submissions.

 November 1 – Deadline to cancel registration for EAS and still obtain a refund.

-November 13-15 – The Eastern Analytical Symposium and Exposition in our NEW location: Crowne Plaza Princeton – Conference Center in Plainsboro, NJ
+November 12-14 – The Eastern Analytical Symposium and Exposition at the Crowne Plaza Princeton – Conference Center in Plainsboro, NJ.